Japanese embassy hostage crisis

 Foreign female hostages were released during the first night and most foreigners left after five days of constant death threats.
 After being held hostage for 126 days, the remaining dignitaries were freed on 22 April 1997, in a raid by Peruvian Armed Forces commandos, during which one hostage, two commandos, and all the MRTA militants were killed.
 The operation was perceived by most Peruvians to be a great success, and it gained worldwide media attention.
 President Alberto Fujimori initially received much credit for saving the lives of the hostages.

 Reports later emerged alleging that a number of the insurgents were summarily executed after surrendering.
 Japanese diplomat Hidetaka Ogura testified that three of the rebels were tortured.
 Two of the commandos maintained that they saw Eduardo "Tito" Cruz alive and in custody before he was found with a bullet wound in his neck.
 These findings prompted civil suits against military officers by the relatives of dead militants.
 In 2005, the Attorney General's office in Peru allowed the charges and hearings were ordered.
-After public outcry, all charges were dropped, however, further investigations were referred to the Inter-American Court of Human Rights.
+After public outcry, all charges were dropped; however, further investigations were referred to the Inter-American Court of Human Rights.
 It ruled in 2015 that Cruz had been the victim of an extrajudicial killing and that the Peruvian government violated international law.
-The court also named 25-year-old Victor Peceros and 17-year-old Herma Melendez as victims deprived of their human rights.
+The court also named 25-year-old Victor Peceros and 17-year-old Herma Meléndez as victims deprived of their human rights.

 Hostage crisis

 Beginning of the siege

-The surprise ambush and seizure of the Japanese ambassador's residency was the highest profile operation of the Túpac Amaru Revolutionary Movement (MRTA) in its 15-year history.
+The surprise ambush and seizure of the Japanese ambassador's residence was the highest profile operation of the Túpac Amaru Revolutionary Movement (MRTA) in its 15-year history.
 The attack propelled Peru in general, and the MRTA in particular, into the world spotlight for the duration of the crisis.
 Guests reported that the guerrillas blasted a hole in the garden wall of the ambassador's residence at around 8:20pm the night of 17 December.

 The Japanese ambassador's residence had been fortified by the Japanese government.
 It was surrounded by a 12-foot wall, and had grates on all windows, bullet-proof glass in many windows, and doors built to withstand the impact of a grenade; therefore it was easily defendable from within.

 News of the MRTA assault caused the Lima Stock Exchange to close three hours early, as domestic stocks plummeted.
 One newspaper political columnist commented, "It is a setback of at least four years.
 We've returned to being a country subject to terror."
 The news came during a period of low popularity for President Fujimori (down to 40% from a 1996 high of 75%), who had until then been credited with restoring peace to the country after terrorist activity largely ceased through the country during his first presidential term.

+The Clínica Italiana, a clinic located on the same block of the residence, was closed due to the hostage crisis and never re-opened, being ultimately demolished in 2013.